AndriFannar/HBV2/README.md

 ### Run
 After installing the app on an Android emulator, the app can be run by clicking on the app icon.

+Note: Since the API is hosted on a free Render server, it can take some time to spin up if it has not been contacted for some time.

 ### Documentation
 No documentation is currently available for the app.